Counselling and forensic psychology: investigating crime and therapy

 Block 5 looks at four different topics that explore areas of tension between therapy and the criminal justice system.
 In this block, you'll explore the controversial topic of repressed memories of childhood sexual abuse that are recovered during therapy sessions as an adult and look at the challenges this poses in terms of criminal evidence and prosecution.
 You'll learn about suicide and self-harm, and where ‘offender’ and ‘victim’ are often one and the same person.
 You'll find out about how therapy is conducted within a prison or secure unit, including a discussion of therapeutic prisons.
 At the end of this block, you'll look at the prevention, rather than treatment, of mental health issues and offending behaviour.

 Looking at all the different topics covered in this module you may have noticed that a few of the real-world contexts explored in the module involve issues that some people may find personally emotive or currently sensitive.
 Individual content warnings will be given before such material is presented, outlining the issues to be covered and suggesting ways in which you might engage with it if it is personally relevant to you.

 The module is built around a textbook entitled Mad or Bad: A critical approach to counselling and forensic psychology and an extensive module website built around an online study guide.
 The website contains further teaching to support the chapters in the textbook.
 The teaching on the website includes video (e.g. of therapeutic approaches in action) and audio interviews with a number of psychologists, counsellors and criminologists, and a variety of interactive activities to help develop and consolidate your knowledge.
-You will also spend some of your study time using The Open University Library’s extensive collection of online resources.
+You'll also spend some of your study time using The Open University Library’s extensive collection of online resources.